 With a suite of projects examining the level of appropriate care delivered to patients in Australia, we are in a unique position to identify areas for improvement and to recommend effective and practical interventions to optimise care for all Australians.

-Led by Professor Jeffrey Braithwaite and Peter Hibbert, this research stream includes CareTrack Australia, CareTrack Kids and CareTrack Aged.
+Led by Professor Jeffrey Braithwaite and Associate Professor Peter Hibbert, this research stream includes CareTrack Australia, CareTrack Kids and CareTrack Aged.